 No matter what the task, how you are feeling, physically and emotionally, will affect your focus.
 Are you tired, or energised?
 Are you in pain or ill?
 Are you thirsty?
 What’s going on emotionally in general?
 What emotions are your project and the specific task you intend to work on triggering?

 How you are feeling may make it easier to focus or harder.
 (See Focus and the desire for distraction for an example of how this might surprise you.)
-To optimise your focus you’ll either need strategies to mitigate those effects or you could choose a task more suited to your current physical and emotional state.
+To optimize your focus you’ll either need strategies to mitigate those effects or you could choose a task more suited to your current physical and emotional state.
 Taking notes at the end of your session will help you learn more about how different physical and emotional states affect your focus.